-5.2.2 Enabling SSL between Access Gateway and Web Servers
+7.2.2 Enabling SSL between Access Gateway and Web Servers

 SSL must be enabled between Access Gateway and browsers before you can enable it between Access Gateway and its web servers.
-See Section 5.2.1, "Enabling SSL between Browsers and Access Gateway," on page 44.
+See Section 7.2.1, "Enabling SSL between Browsers and Access Gateway," on page 46.

-- 1 In Administration Console, click Devices > Access Gateways > Edit > [Name of Reverse Proxy] > [Name of Proxy Service] > Web Servers. - 2 Select Connect Using SSL. - 3 (Optional) Set up mutual authentication so that the web server can verify the proxy service certificate.
-Click Select Certificate to select the certificate you created for the reverse proxy. - You need to import the trusted root certificate of the CA that signed the proxy service's certificate to the web servers assigned to this proxy service.
+- 1 Click Devices > Access Gateways > Edit > [Name of Reverse Proxy] > [Name of Proxy Service] > Web Servers. - 2 Select Connect Using SSL. - 3 (Optional) Set up mutual authentication so that the web server can verify the proxy service certificate.
+Click Select Certificate to select the certificate you created for the reverse proxy.
+You need to import the trusted root certificate of the CA that signed the proxy service's certificate to the web servers assigned to this proxy service.
 For instructions, see your Web server documentation. - 4 In Connect Port, specify the port that your web server uses for SSL communication.

-5.3 Configuring SSL for Authentication between Identity Server and Access Gateway
+7.3 Configuring SSL for Authentication between Identity Server and Access Gateway

-- 1 In Administration Console, click Devices > Access Gateways > Edit > [Name of Reverse Proxy]. - 2 In the Server Certificate line, click the Browse icon to select the Access Gateway certificate.
+- 1 Click Devices > Access Gateways > Edit > [Name of Reverse Proxy]. - 2 In the Server Certificate line, click the Browse icon to select the Access Gateway certificate.